Arianna-Quinn/Ecoanalysis-of-Menstrual-Taboos/README.md

   - Ecological Analysis Phylogenetic Tree Prep: This file includes all the code to clean and prune the phylogenetic tree.
   - Ecological Analysis pPCA Latent variable creation: This file includes the code to conduct a phyolgenetically controlled principal components analysis for the purpose of latent variable creation.
   - Ecological Analysis Phylogenetic Variance: This file includes the code to calculate the R2 of the phyolgenetic variance.
 In essence this file calculate the phylogenetic signal.
+  - Ecological Analysis Statisitical Models: This file includes all the code to conduct the statistical analyses.
+They include intercept-only models, models without biome (landscape included), and the final models which included all variabels including biome.
+The statistical models outlined by the article are titled "Presence with Biome" and "Restriction with Biome".